-Carnival of El Callao is an amazing carnival celebration held in a small mining town in Bolivia state which is located in the South of Venezuela.
+Carnival of El Callao is an amazing carnival celebration held in a small mining town in Bolivar state which is located in the South of Venezuela.

 When is El Callao Carnival?

-El Callao Carnival is a carnival that occurs in the lead up to Lent.
-The 2020 El Callao Carnival officially begins on the 20th February and finishes on the 26th February, 2020.
+The El Callao Carnival is a pre-Lenten carnival which occurs in the lead up to lent.
+The 2021 Ell Callao Carnival officially begins on Thursday 11th February 2021 and finishes on Tuesday 16th February 2021.

 What is the history of the Carnival of El Callao?